flutter/website/src/resources/security-false-positives.md

 ### Shared objects should use fortified functions

-> "The shared object does not have any fortified functions.
+> The shared object does not have any fortified functions.
 > Fortified functions provides buffer overflow checks against glibc's commons insecure functions like `strcpy`, `gets` etc.
-> Use the compiler option `-D_FORTIFY_SOURCE=2` to fortify functions."
+> Use the compiler option `-D_FORTIFY_SOURCE=2` to fortify functions.

 When this refers to compiled Dart code
 (such as the `libapp.so` file in Flutter applications),